 The first stage of underground drilling comprised short holes in the footwall to the vein to evaluate the Remnant Resource above the water level in this portion of the vein.
-Following this first stage of drilling, work will be carried out to continue the tunnel through the vein into the hanging wall to enable deeper drilling of the San Rafael vein below historic workings.
+Following this first stage of drilling, work was carried out in an attempt to continue the tunnel through the vein into the hanging wall to enable deeper drilling of the San Rafael vein, below historic workings.